 Rich and flavorful beef shepherd’s pie recipe, made easy in one skillet!
 Ground beef, tender vegetables, and fluffy mashed potatoes… what could be better!

 Classic comfort food, made with readily available ground beef, sautéed mushrooms and vegetables, and a rich savory gravy sauce, all topped with fluffy mashed potatoes.
 No oven safe skillet?
 No worries, I’ve got that covered!

 Here in the Chunky Chef household, we love our one pot meals.
-I even have a whole section of them here on the blog, have you checked them out?
 There’s something really awesome about a meal that tastes amazing, and there’s not a TON of dishes to wash afterwards.

 For this recipe, I usually use leftover mashed potatoes, but in the recipe notes section (directly following the recipe below) I’ve detailed other potato options, as everyone has their favorites.

 Let’s talk about this fantastic filling!
 I kept my filling to onion, carrots and mushrooms, but below are some options for some other add-ins.

 - Add frozen corn

 The next time you’re craving something ultra comforting, I hope you give this One Skillet Beef Shepherd’s Pie Recipe a try!!

 - Cast Iron Skillet – the most used pan in my kitchen… I love the sear it gives!

 Did you make this?
 Be sure to leave a review below and tag me @the_chunky_chef on Facebook and Instagram!